iTwin/iTwinUI/CONTRIBUTING.md

 To clone and build iTwinUI, you'll need [Git](https://git-scm.com) and [Yarn 1](https://yarnpkg.com/getting-started/install) installed on your computer.

-1. [Create a local clone](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#step-2-create-a-local-clone-of-your-fork) of your forked repo.
+1. [Create a local clone](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#step-2-create-a-local-clone-of-your-fork) of your forked repository.
 You can do this from the command line or using the Github Desktop app.
 2. Go to the directory where you cloned iTwinUI. e.g. `cd iTwinUI`.
 3. Run `yarn install` from that directory.